henriquelbsouza/chrome-extension-webpack-svelte-boilerplate/README.md

 I am starting a new project and had to create a boilerplate for Webpack and Svelte chrome extension, so I decided to share the boilerplate.

-When developing you can start runnign the [Local Running](#local-running) command and any changes you make in the code will reflect on the dist folder.

 ## Start Here

 - [Installing Dependencies](#installing-dependencies)